Bobby Charlton: Resuming his career

-Charlton returned to playing in an FA Cup tie against West Bromwich Albion on 1 March; the game was a draw and United won the replay 1–0.
+Charlton returned to playing in a kickabout with local youths first and then in a practice match on 25 February.
+He initially said "I felt as slow as an old cart horse" but then his vigour returned and he then said "I feel fine and would like to play in the cup game at West Brom".
+This was an FA Cup tie against West Bromwich Albion on 1 March; the game was a draw and United won the replay 1–0.
 Not unexpectedly, United went out of the European Cup to A.C.
 Milan in the semi-finals to a 5–2 aggregate defeat and fell behind in the League.
 Yet somehow they reached their second consecutive FA Cup final, and the big day at Wembley coincided with Busby's return to work.
-However, his words could not inspire a side which was playing on a nation's goodwill and sentiment, and Nat Lofthouse scored twice to give Bolton Wanderers a 2–0 win.
+However, Nat Lofthouse scored twice to give Bolton Wanderers a 2–0 win.

 Further success with Manchester United came at last when they beat Leicester City 3–1 in the FA Cup final of 1963, with Charlton finally earning a winners' medal in his third final.
-Busby's post-Munich rebuilding programme continued to progress with two League championships within three seasons, with United taking the title in 1965 and 1967.
-A successful (though trophyless) season with Manchester United had seen him take the honours of Football Writers' Association Footballer of the Year and European Footballer of the Year into the competition.
+Busby's post-Munich rebuilding programme continued to progress, with two League championships within three seasons, in 1965 and 1967.
+A successful (though trophyless) season with Manchester United saw him take the honours of Football Writers' Association Footballer of the Year and European Footballer of the Year into the competition.

 Manchester United reached the 1968 European Cup Final, ten seasons after Munich.
 Even though other clubs had taken part in the competition in the intervening decade, the team which got to this final was still the first English side to do so.
 On a highly emotional night at Wembley, Charlton scored twice in a 4–1 win after extra time against Benfica and, as United captain, lifted the trophy.

-During the early 1970s Manchester United were no longer competing among the top teams in England, and at several stages were battling against relegation.
-At times, Charlton was not on speaking terms with United's other superstars George Best and Denis Law, and Best refused to play in Charlton's testimonial match against Celtic, saying that "to do so would be hypocritical".
+During the early 1970s, Manchester United were no longer competing among the top teams in England, and at several stages were battling against relegation.
+At times, Charlton was not on speaking terms with United's other superstars, George Best and Denis Law, and Best refused to play in Charlton's testimonial match against Celtic, saying that "to do so would be hypocritical".
 Charlton left Manchester United at the end of the 1972–73 season, having scored 249 goals and set a club record of 758 appearances, a record which Ryan Giggs broke in the 2008 UEFA Champions League Final.

-His last game for Manchester United was against Chelsea at Stamford Bridge on 28 April 1973, and before the game the BBC cameras for Match of the Day captured the Chelsea chairman handing him a commemorative cigarette case.
+Charlton's last game for Manchester United was against Chelsea at Stamford Bridge on 28 April 1973.
 Chelsea won the match 1–0.
 Coincidentally, this day also marked his brother Jackie's last appearance as well (for Leeds).
 Charlton's final goal for the club came a month earlier, on 31 March, in a 2–0 win at Southampton, also in the First Division.

-He was the subject of This Is Your Life in 1969 when he was surprised by Eamonn Andrews at The Sportsman's Club in central London.
+Charlton was the subject of an episode of This Is Your Life in 1969 when he was surprised by Eamonn Andrews at The Sportsman's Club in central London.